Confidence-Calibrated Face and Kinship Verification: Experiments

 \subsection{Experimental Results on KinFaceW}

-In Table IV, we report the accuracy, the mean confidence and the ECE before and after calibration on KinFaceW-I and KinFaceW-II datasets.
-We observe that models on the kin relationships (FS, MD) of same gender have higher verification accuracy and confidence than those of different gender (FD, MS), but the gain in accuracy is more significant.
-For NRML, the HOG achieves better verification accuracy and confidence than LBP, while it has a larger ECE.
-Compared to traditional verification methods, deep-learning methods perform less confidently, with the smallest confidence and largest ECE on most kin relationships.
-Besides, the accuracy is randomly distributed over the bins due to the small size of the KinFaceW dataset and limited number of data samples in each bin.
-However, the models calibrated by our ASC consistently show improved calibration performance in terms of both ECE and mean ECE.
+In Table \ref{tab:table4}, we report the accuracy, the mean confidence, and the ECE before and after calibration on KinFaceW-I and KinFaceW-II datasets \cite{lu2013neighborhood}.
+Our findings reveal that kinship verification methods concerning same-gender relationships (FS, MD) outperform those of different-gender relationships (FD, MS) in terms of verification accuracy and confidence.
+However, the increment in accuracy proves to be more pronounced.
+For NRML \cite{lu2013neighborhood}, the HOG exhibits superior verification accuracy and confidence relative to LBP, while it has a larger ECE.
+Compared to traditional verification methods, deep-learning methods demonstrate less confidence, with the lowest confidence and the highest ECE on most kin relationships.
+Besides, the accuracy is randomly distributed over the bins due to the small size of the KinFaceW dataset \cite{lu2013neighborhood} and limited number of data samples in each bin.
+However, the methods calibrated by our ASC consistently show improved calibration performance in terms of both ECE and mean ECE.